donggwanlee3/HeyGen/README.md

 The `VideoTranslationClient` is a Python client library that polls a video translation server's `/status` endpoint to track the progress of a job.
 Its design emphasizes efficiency and reliability through:

 1. **Polling Logic**:
-   - The client sends repeated requests to the server until it gets a final response (`"completed"` or `"error"`) or the timeout is reached.
+   - The client sends repeated requests to the server until it gets a final response (`"completed"` or `"error"`), the timeout is reached, or it exceeds max_retries.
    - Between retries, it waits using exponential backoff to minimize unnecessary server load.

 2. **Configurable Parameters**: